ConsolidatedSky/NEFARAM/README.md

-# NEFARAM
+# NEFARAM (Beta)
 License CC BY-NC-SA 4.0

 # Preamble
 NEFARAM is a unique NSFW modlist with lots of new content yet balanced around a deleveled world.
+Experience a hardcore yet rewarding new Skyrim !

 Based on AVO 1.3.
-Current version requires a woman character.
+Inspired by the now defunct modlist Dungeons & Deviousness, but slightly less devious (or at least in a different way ;) )

 # Requirements
 Latest Version of Skyrim Anniversary Edition WITH the paid Creation Club content.

-GPU : RTX2060 should get you 60 FPS almost everywhere.
+GPU : RTX2070 should get you 60 FPS almost everywhere.
+You can tweak performance by tweaking the ini files with BethIni and the ENB.

 Increase your pagefile (recommended : 40 GB).